-- On macOS 13 and macOS 14, go to Displays Advanced... in System Settings and enable the Prevent automatic sleeping on power adapter when the display is off option. - On macOS 12 and earlier on a desktop Mac, go to Energy Saver in System Preferences and check the Prevent your Mac from sleeping automatically when the display is off option. - On macOS 12 and earlier on a laptop Mac, go to Battery in System Preferences, click on Power Adapter, and check the Prevent your Mac from sleeping automatically when the display is off option.
+- On macOS 14 on a laptop Mac, go to Battery > Options... in System Settings and enable the Prevent automatic sleeping on power adapter when the display is off option. - On macOS 14 on a desktop Mac, go to Energy Saver in System Settings and enable the Prevent automatic sleeping when the display is off option. - On macOS 13, go to Displays Advanced... in System Settings and enable the Prevent automatic sleeping on power adapter when the display is off option. - On macOS 12 and earlier on a desktop Mac, go to Energy Saver in System Preferences and check the Prevent your Mac from sleeping automatically when the display is off option. - On macOS 12 and earlier on a laptop Mac, go to Battery in System Preferences, click on Power Adapter, and check the Prevent your Mac from sleeping automatically when the display is off option.

 Note that even though the Mac itself is awake, you can still save energy by setting the display and hard disks to sleep.
+That will realize most of the energy savings while still ensuring that it completes background tasks.
+Modern Macs use little power when on in that state if they are not being actively used.